Employer Insights

 Salary Test

 Outside of these duties tests, the employee must also pass the salary level test.
-This means that an employee must make at least $684 per week or $35,568 annually to be exempt from overtime.
+This involves the employee meeting a minimum salary requirement in order to be exempt from overtime, regardless of the results from the duties tests.

 Overtime Exemption in Oregon for Undue Hardship